hallowelt/docker-bluespice-free/README.md

 - Setup [Configuration](#configuration) in `.env` file (optional)
 - Build and start docker container:
   - `./bluespice -bs`
 - After this the bluespice docker should start spinning up and install all the required dependencies.
 This could take some time (about 10 minutes).
-After that open your browser and go to `localhost`.
+After that open your browser and go to `BS_URL`.
-- Enter the username: `WikiSysop` and password: `PleaseChangeMe` to login.
+- Enter the username as `BS_USER` and password as `BS_PASSWORD` to login.

 ---